Personal loan without SCHUFA in Germany 2026

 - Points-based score: 100 to 999

-- Single unified score for all industries
+- Single unified score across all industries

-- Exactly 12 transparent criteria
+- 12 transparent criteria, listed publicly

-- Free access via app. schufa. de
+- Free access to your score via app.schufa.de

-The 12 Scoring Criteria
+The 12 scoring criteria

-The “ Kredit ohne Schufa” space attracts predatory operators who target financially vulnerable people.
-The Verbraucherzentrale Bundesverband (vzbv) has documented a consistent fraud pattern you should know about.
+The “Kredit ohne Schufa” market attracts predatory operators who target financially vulnerable people.
+The Verbraucherzentrale Bundesverband (vzbv) has documented a consistent fraud pattern.

-A loan is promised quickly “ without SCHUFA,” often through online ads or social media.
+A loan is promised quickly “without SCHUFA,” often through online ads or social media.

-Before any disbursement, a fee of EUR 200 to 300 is demanded, labeled as “ Kaution,” “ Vermittlungsgebuehr,” or “ Bearbeitungsgebuehr.”
+Before any disbursement, a fee of EUR 200 to 300 is demanded, labelled as “Kaution,” “Vermittlungsgebuehr,” or “Bearbeitungsgebuehr.”

 Upfront payment demanded